leonine90/Resumix/README.md

 - **Professional Headshot**: Support for profile pictures
 - **Print-Friendly**: Optimized for printing with proper page breaks
 - **Responsive Design**: Works well on different screen sizes
+- **Import/Export Resume Data**: Easily export your resume as a JSON file or import data from a JSON file using the sidebar controls

 ## Project Structure